 So whilst UK entrepreneurs have been at the forefront of almost every iterative stage of technology, they are always standing on the shoulders of giants past.
 As healthtech companies help us to diagnose this virus, AI helps us to treat it, remote working helps us to stay business focussed and Deliveroo pivots to deliver medicine as well as Mexican, now more than ever the pioneers of the past must be remembered for the initial – and in some cases colossal – first steps that they took.

 And so, there are some positives that come out of this horrendous situation.
 One of those is the wide realisation that technology is for purpose, as well as profit.
 It always has been.

 I’ve been inspired by the collaborative innovation that is happening across the UK and across the world.
 Borders have shut but ideas and new communication channels have opened.
 Our team has written a blog showcasing some of the open source innovation work going on to tackle the virus.
-Our Coronavirus information hub contains other ways companies can get involved and continues to be updated daily.
+Our Covid-19 information hub contains other ways companies can get involved and continues to be updated.